A chapter in an occasional series of posts documenting an autumn 2021 road trip through the Midwest.

 Now I was already starting to miss this journey.
 It was like reading the last few pages of the book you never want to put down.
 The author blessed you with characters who had become your friends.
 You were their confidant and you never wanted to part ways with them, but you also knew that the dwindling pages meant that your days together were numbered.

-On the drive home I thought about what was behind me.
+On the drive back to the motel in Grayson, I thought about what was behind me.
 I couldn’t even remember the names of some of the towns I’d laid my head in.

 I remembered Montevideo in Minnesota, but that was only because it shared the name with the city in Uruguay.
 I couldn’t remember the town that I stayed in between Escanaba and Copper Harbor, the one where the nearest grocery store was 14 miles down the road.